 The appropriate length of service for corporate board directors is being hotly debated these days.
 There is fervent focus on long serving directors.
 The reasons for this are multifaceted.
 According to recent research reported in Harvard Business Review, “companies that replaced three or four directors over a three-year period outperformed their peers” (Anderson and Chun, April 2014).

-Board composition has a huge impact on the efficacy of the board and in turn how well it governs.
+Composition has a huge impact on the efficacy of the board and in turn how well it governs.
 As companies are ever-evolving, their boards must keep pace.
-The only way to change a board’s composition is to turnover its members.
+The only way to change a board’s composition is to eventually turnover its members.

 Diversity on boards (or the lack thereof) is another area of extreme attention these days.
 Some of the impediment to improving board diversity again comes down to lack of turnover.
 If board members don’t depart with some regularity there are limited open seats in which to add new and varied directors.
 According to Institutional Shareholder Services (ISS), in 2014 approximately 9% of corporate board seats at U.S. firms were filled by new nominees.

-But long-serving directors do not have to metamorphose.
+But long-serving directors don’t have to lose their effectiveness.
 They don’t have to become entrenched.
-It is important however, to be able to identify a board which suffers from the latter and is thus suboptimal.
+Nonetheless, it is quite important to be able to identify when they have.
 Here are some clues:

 Independent Thought Directors must be independent enough to “ask the tough questions” and appropriately disagree when necessary.
 Independent thought also implies the resistance to pressure from one’s peers.
-Everyone around the table may agree with the presentation or the new capital expenditure however the un-entrenched board still leaves room for the sole dissenter to ask questions and probe on details.
+For example, everyone around the table may agree with the presentation or the new capital expenditure however a well functioning and independent board still leaves room for the sole dissenter to ask questions and probe on details.

-Continuous Improvement Boards that are entrenched don’t necessarily continue to improve.
+Continuous Improvement Boards that are entrenched don’t necessarily continuously improve.
 They are comfortable with the status quo.
-They may not be interested in evaluating their own performance and may not monitor their contributions to the organization.
+They also may not be interested in evaluating their own performance because holding up the proverbial mirror may be too uncomfortable.

 Misguided Focus Boards are responsible to the shareholders of the corporation and all of their actions and activities must be navigated accordingly.
-An entrenched board may begin to alter its focus.
+An entrenched board may lose sight of this.
 When directors have worked together for some time personal relationships and personality traits can permeate.
 Directors may find it harder and harder to maintain distance and objectivity.
-There is a fine line between positive relationships amongst board members and familiarity that breeds casualness.
+There is a fine line between positive relationships among board members and familiarity that breeds casualness and nonchalance.

-This list is not meant to be exhaustive and there are undoubtedly additional signs of entrenchment amongst corporate boards.
+This list is not meant to be exhaustive and there are undoubtedly additional signs of entrenchment among corporate boards.
 These should however be considered warning signs.
 Warning signs suggesting some change needs to be made.
-It can initially be in the behavior of the existing directors and dynamics of the board and if this doesn’t work, a replacement (or two) may be warranted.
+It may be in the behavior of the existing directors and dynamics of the board – initially – but if this doesn’t work, a replacement (or two) may be warranted.